Characterizing the Global Crowd Workforce: A Cross-Country Comparison of Crowdworker Demographics: Survey

 \subsection{Data Collection}

-We posted the survey as a micro task on CrowdFlower.
-The task included seven questions about the workers' demographics and three questions about the centrality of micro tasks in the workers' lives.
-Furthermore, the task contained questions about the workers' motivation for putting effort into micro tasks, which were used for the validation of the Multidimensional Crowdworker Motivation Scale \cite{mcms17}.
-Anonymity was ensured in the task instructions.
+We posted the survey as a microtask on CrowdFlower.
+The task included seven questions about workers' demographics and three questions about the centrality of microtasks in workers' lives.
+Furthermore, the task contained questions about workers' motivation for putting effort into microtasks, which were used for the validation of the Multidimensional Crowdworker Motivation Scale \cite{mcms_published}.
+Anonymity was assured in the task instructions.

 We collected data of workers from ten countries, with 900 participants in each country at each time point.
-In our country selection, we aimed for diverse income levels by selecting countries from three different World Bank income groups.\footnote{The World Bank country classification is available at http://databank.worldbank.org/data/download/site-content/CLASS.xls.
-Here, we use the group label ``middle Income'' (MID) for the upper middle income group and ``low Income'' (LOW) for the lower middle income group for better readability.} Furthermore, we aimed for a high cultural diversity and sufficient activity on CrowdFlower.\footnote{The country had to either be high in the Alexa (\url{http://www.alexa.com/}) ranking or one of the top contributing countries in at least one of CrowdFlower's partner channels.} The countries that we selected for the high income group were USA, Germany and Spain, for the middle income group we selected Brazil, Russia and Mexico, and for the low income group we selected India, Indonesia and the Philippines.
-Additionally, we collected data from Venezuela because it was the most active country on CrowdFlower at the time of the start of the data collection.
-However, Venezuela represents a special case concerning income due to the circumstance that the black market exchange rate deviates from the official exchange rate to a large extent \cite{blackmarket}.
-Therefore, we did not include Venezuela in any of our income groups.
+In our country selection, we aimed for diverse income levels by selecting countries from three different World Bank income groups.\footnote{The World Bank country classification for the time of our data collection is available at \url{https://databank.worldbank.org/data/download/site-content/OGHIST.xls}.
+Here, we use the group label ``Middle Income'' (MID) for the upper middle income group and ``Low Income'' (LOW) for the lower middle income group for better readability.} Furthermore, we aimed for a high cultural diversity and sufficient activity on CrowdFlower.\footnote{The country had to either be high in the Alexa (\url{http://www.alexa.com/}) ranking or one of the top contributing countries in at least one of CrowdFlower's partner channels.} The countries that we selected for the high income group were USA, Germany, and Spain, for the middle income group we selected Brazil, Russia, and Mexico, and for the low income group we selected India, Indonesia, and the Philippines.
+Additionally, we collected data from Venezuela because it was the most active country on CrowdFlower at the time of the start of the data collection.\footnote{CrowdFlower received 18.5\% of its traffic from Venezuela at the time of data collection.
+This data was obtained from \url{http://www.alexa.com/.}} However, Venezuela represents a special case concerning income due to the circumstance that the black market exchange rate deviates from the official exchange rate to a large extent \cite{blackmarket}.
+Therefore, we did not assign Venezuela to any of our income groups.